wjq0316/DASFF-Net/README.md

 # 2. Our Results
 - The pre-computed maps of DASFF-Net can be found in this download link (https://pan.baidu.com/s/13NXKz1ID2KexKJ630HyOuQ 提取码: 1234).
-- The best pretrained weights of DASFF-Net can be found in this download link (https://pan.baidu.com/s/13NXKz1ID2KexKJ630HyOuQ 提取码: 1234).

 # Contact